-We bring scientific experts and leaders together to catalyze science for confident decision making by all sectors.
+We bring scientific experts and leaders together to catalyze science for confident decision-making by all sectors.
 IAFNS believes researchers from the public and private sectors can and should work together on science and public health issues.
-Public-private collaboration - where all interests and conflicts are declared and all funding is acknowledged - can advance public health for public benefit.
+Public-private collaboration - where all interests are declared and all funding is acknowledged - can advance science for public benefit.

 Integrity in Science - It's Who We Are

 Scientific integrity is essential to advancing credible science for the purpose of improving society.
 IAFNS is a recognized leader in addressing issues of scientific integrity, research public-private partnerships, and conflict of interest through our work with federal agencies and scientific professional societies.
 We are proud of our extensive programs on scientific integrity, and we integrate scientific integrity into every step of our research programs.

 The Assembly on Scientific Integrity includes the IAFNS Board of Trustees, IAFNS Scientific Leadership Council, and all IAFNS members from government, industry, and academia.
 With representation from all three sectors of our membership, the Assembly is active in ensuring IAFNS achieves and promotes the highest standards of scientific integrity.